By: Bill Jennings

 If your boat is kept outdoors with a canvas cover or Bimini, a can of canvas sealer spray will improve your waterproof factor.When you plan to be away from your boat for longer periods of time, ask a neighbour or marina worker to periodically check that your boat is still on the surface and report on any water in the bilge.

 For greatest peace of mind, consider a boat lift.
 These are becoming a common boathouse addition and there are many types available.
 Of course, you can always store your boat on its trailer.
-This will surely prevent sinking, but then somebody might steal it.
+This will surely prevent sinking.